peterjc/flake8-rst-docstrings/README.rst

 Installation and usage
 ----------------------

-Python 3.6 or later is recommended, but Python 3.4 onwards should work.
+Python 3.6 or later now required.
 Earlier versions did support Python 2.7, use v0.0.14 if required.

 We recommend installing the plugin using pip, which handles the dependencies::